PerfectlySoft/PerfectDocs/guide/webSockets.md

 ```

 ## FastCGI Caveat
 WebSockets serving is only supported with the stand-alone Perfect HTTP server.
-At this time, the WebSocket server does not operate with the Perfect FastCGI server.
+At this time, the WebSocket server does not operate with the Perfect FastCGI connector.

 ## WebSocket Class